 The Company prepares its financial statements in accordance with Canadian generally accepted accounting principles.
-These consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
-All inter-company balances and transactions have been eliminated in consolidation.
+These unaudited interim consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+All inter-company balances and transactions have been eliminated during consolidation.